kho-ja/appuri-hogosha/mobile-frontend/README.md

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

+## Push notifications on iOS

+To receive push notifications in a development build you must supply your Firebase project ID.
+Create a `.env` file with `EAS_PROJECT_ID=<your-project-id>` or set the variable in your build environment.
+The `GoogleService-Info.plist` file also needs to be included in the `ios` directory.

+If the project ID is missing, `expo-notifications` will only return the APNs token, which Firebase cannot use.
+The console output from `initPushNotifications` shows the token type so you can verify that an FCM token was received.

 ## Learn more

 To learn more about developing your project with Expo, look at the following resources: